github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Part 2.
 Creating the Octo RuboCop CI test

-[RuboCop](https://rubocop.readthedocs.io/en/latest/) is a Ruby code linter and formatter.
-It checks Ruby code to ensure that it complies with the "[Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide)."
+RuboCop is a Ruby code linter and formatter.
+It checks Ruby code to ensure that it complies with the Ruby Style Guide.
+For more information, see the [RuboCop documentation](https://rubocop.readthedocs.io/en/latest/).

 RuboCop has three primary functions:

 * Linting to check code style
 * Code formatting
 * Replaces the native Ruby linting capabilities using `ruby -w`

-Now that you've got the interface created to receive Checks API events and create check runs, you can create a check run that implements a CI test.
+Now that you've got the interface created to receive API events and create check runs, you can create a check run that implements a CI test.

 Your app will run RuboCop on the CI server, and create check runs (CI tests in this case) that report the results that RuboCop reports to {% data variables.product.prodname_dotcom %}.

-The Checks API allows you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.
+The checks API endpoints allow you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.

 Annotations are information about specific lines of code in a repository.
 An annotation allows you to pinpoint and visualize the exact parts of the code you'd like to show additional information for.
 For example, you could show that information as a comment, error, or warning on a specific line of code.
 This tutorial uses annotations to visualize RuboCop errors.